 bypassUpgradeWarning | Bypass upgrade warning prompt. |

-Rook will start an OSD for each discovered disk, which could result in multiple OSDs running on a single node.
+This can result in multiple OSDs running on a single node.

 spec: